 Kirwee has reticulated Town Ground Water Supply available for community drinking water supply.
 There are at least 364 connections to the existing Town Water Supply serving a population of approximately 1,056 people.
-It is noted there exists a risk of contamination to this supply from septic tanks if pumped at high rates.
+It is noted there exists a risk of contamination to this supply from septic tanks if pumped at high rates6.

 The site has some water supply servicing associated with the consented subdivision to extend the current water supply network.
 Kirwee has an existing water supply however this does not have the capacity to fully service the site.
-A utility allotment (Lot 400) is included in approved Stage 1B in the north eastern corner of the Plan Change site.
-The purpose of this utility allotment is to provide space for a new water bore to supplement the townships water supply and provide for the water needs within the plan change application site.
+A utility allotment (Lot 400) has been created in the north eastern corner of the Plan Change site for council to establish a new water supply, this has now been vested to council and funding for establishment of a bore provided for in the 2019 financial year.